achtman-lab/GrapeTree/README.md

 program as you would in EnteroBase; through a web browser.
 We recommend [Google Chrome](https://www.google.com/chrome/index.html) for best results.

-**For details help please see: https://bitbucket.org/enterobase/enterobase-web/wiki/GrapeTree**
+**For detailed help please see: https://bitbucket.org/enterobase/enterobase-web/wiki/GrapeTree**

 ## Installing and Running GrapeTree
 There are number of different ways to interact with GrapeTree, the easiest to